danomatika/ofxAppUtils/README.md

 There are two changes you need to make to extend your app with the ofApputils ofxApp class which handles all the *automagic*:

-* your base app needs to inherit from ofxApp in your ofApp.h
+* Your base app needs to inherit from ofxApp in your ofApp.h
 <pre>
 class ofApp : public ofBaseApp {
 // becomes
 class ofApp : public ofxApp {
 </pre>
-* you need to run your app with the app utils in main.cpp
+* You need to run your app with the app utils in main.cpp
 <pre>
 ofRunApp(new ofApp());
 // becomes